 Obviously the look and feel of your windows and doors is important, one of the great benefits of wood over uPVC or metal is it’s visual warmth and aesthetic.

-If you opt for painted items (not clear stains) then pine and oak will give you a smoother finish.
+If you opt for painted items (not clear stains) then pine will give you a smooth finish.
 With meranti, oak and Accoya™ you will see more of the wood grain resulting in (in our opinion) a warmer textured finish with a visible wood grain.